schalkventer/OCRUD/README.md

 ### Payload Object

 However, the specific required ID values are not always know.
-If the actual items to be shown (for example in filtering, searching or sorting) is calculated by the Django API then an payload object is passed (to be interpreted by the `read` resolver).
+If the actual items to be shown (for example in filtering, searching or sorting) is calculated by the HTTP API then an payload object is passed (to be interpreted by the `read` resolver).
 This specific object is convered into a string hash (note the order of properties), and the matching Item ID values are saved in the cache alongside this hash.

 These ID values will then be used when the same payload is supplied again.
 Once the payload returns an array of ID values, the same process as above is followed.
 However with the exception that background updating of the cache is not run again since it will be fired by the payload object itself already.